When Graph meets Multimodal: Benchmarking and Meditating on Multimodal Attributed Graphs Learning: Experimental Setup

 \subsection{Hardware Information}

-All experiments are conducted on \textit{GPU}: NVIDIA V100 Tensor Core GPU 32GB using python 3.8, Huggingface 4.39.2, dgl 0.8.0, and Pytorch 2.0,1.
-A detailed and complete environment configuration can be found in the \href{https://github.com/sktsherlock/ATG}{repository}.
+All experiments are conducted on \textit{GPU}: NVIDIA V100 Tensor Core GPU 32GB using python 3.8, Transformers 4.39.2, dgl 0.8.0, and Pytorch 2.0,1.
+A detailed and complete environment configuration can be found in the \href{https://github.com/sktsherlock/MAGB}{repository}.